sandervandevelde/MQTTBrokerPrivatePreview/README.md

 |Pub_client|Pub_Client_Group|Publisher|sample/topic (Topic template: sample/#)|
 |Sub_client|Sub_Client_Group|Subscriber|sample/topic (Topic template: sample/#)|

-- Ensure you have the MQTT Broker enabled for the subscription you provided. (--- how? ---)
+- Ensure you have the MQTT functionality enabled for the subscription you provided. (--- how? ---)
 - For quick start, out of the box, clients get instantiated and run.
 - Perform the control plane setup – subscription, namespace details, etc.
 - Download all the files in this folder (--- to be added ---).